 The fit to the theoretical MTF curve shape looks good.
 This happened less frequently until the third order spherical aberration term was introduced into the model.
 The main discrepancy occurs at higher frequencies where the MTF is lower than 0.1.
 When approaching zero MTF noise is rectified by the absolute math and it is unable to average itself out, hence measured data usually appears higher than the model at very low MTF values.
 The fact that incident light was polychromatic can also affect MTF values near zero.

-The OPD coefficients were determined by the Matlab/ Octave Nelder-Mead simplex direct search algorithm while attempting to minimize the difference between modeled and measured data.
+The OPD coefficients were varied by Matlab’s Nelder-Mead simplex direct search algorithm until the difference between modeled and measured data hit a minimum.
 In this case there was no AA.
 The algorithm attempts the fit in the 0.1 to 0.75c/p range (or 10%-80% of diffraction extinction, whichever is lower) to stay away from the noisy lower MTF values.

 Model vs Real World MTF Curves – with AA